The Jacksons: An American Dream: Reception

 The Jacksons: An American Dream became one of the most popular and successful music-biography miniseries of the 1990s.
 Part 1 of the miniseries was the third highest-rated program broadcast during the week of November 9–15 with a 21.1 rating.
 Part 2 of the miniseries was watched by 38.4 million viewers in 22.3 million households becoming the highest-rated program broadcast during the week of November 16–22 posting a 23.9 rating, and 36 share.
 Overall, the miniseries was watched in 38.3 million households and posted a 22.3 rating and 33 share.

+Critical response

+Todd Everett, writing in Variety, thought that the film was bland, particularly in the first part, but praised Bassett's performance and called the series "a commendable effort at approximating the truth".
+The site The Biopic Story gave a three-star review of the biopic: Ken Tucker gave the series a "C+", praising the acting but felt the series did not delve deeply into the later years of the family.

+Accolades
-The series won an Emmy Award for Outstanding Individual Achievement in Choreography, and was also nominated for Outstanding Individual Achievement in Hairstyling for a Miniseries or a Special, Outstanding Miniseries, and Outstanding Sound Mixing for a Drama Miniseries or a Special.

-Bumper Robinson won a Young Artist Award for Best Young Actor in a Television Movie, and Alex Burrall and Jason Weaver both won a special award for Outstanding Young Performers Starring in a Mini-Series.
+The series was ultimately nominated for four Emmy Awards, with Michael Peters winning the Primetime Emmy Award for Outstanding Individual Achievement in Choreography at the 45th Primetime Emmy Awards.
+The other nominations included Robert L. Stevenson for Outstanding Individual Achievement in Hairstyling for a Miniseries or a Special, Claude Riggins, Daniel J. Leahy, Michael C. Casper, and Gary Lux for Outstanding Sound Mixing for a Drama Miniseries or a Special for "Part 2," and Outstanding Miniseries.
+Bumper Robinson won a Young Artist Award for Best Young Actor in a Television Movie and Alex Burrall and Jason Weaver both won a special award for Outstanding Young Performers Starring in a Mini-Series at the 14th Youth in Film Awards.

+Home media

 The miniseries was later rebroadcast on VH1 and released to VHS and DVD.
 The DVD version of the miniseries was released as a two-disc set.
-The first disc was named "The Early Years" and the second disc was named "The Success Years".
+The first disc was named The Early Years and the second disc was named The Success Years.

 The miniseries aired frequently after the death of Michael Jackson.
-Along, with that came the shock of the death of Wylie Draper, who passed away from leukemia just one year after the miniseries’ release.
 It has been shown on TV One, BET, Centric and VH1.